Devsh-Graphics-Programming/Nabla-Examples-and-Tests/22.RaytracedAO/README.md

 	If the ID is not passed, then it defaults to 0.

 -DEFER_DENOISE:
-	defer all denoise operations until application is terminated.
+	Defer all denoise operations until application is terminated.

 Example Usages :
 	raytracedao.exe -SCENE=../../media/kitchen.zip scene.xml